cheesypoofs/foundation-5-coda-2-clips/README.md

 fdoffcanvas - Creates a complete Offcanvas menu with Lorem text in the content area

 fdtopbar - Creates a new top bar nav element

+fdtopbarsticky - Creates a new top bar nav element with the contain-to-grid and sticky classes

+fdtopbarform - Creates a top bar li element with form elements inside of it.
+Add to any existing top bar ul

+fdtopbarbtn - Creates a top bar li element with a button inside of it.
+Add to any existing top bar ul

 fdsidenav - Creates a new side nav element